knah/VRCMods/README.md

 ## SparkleBeGone
 This mod is deprecated with the new Quick Menu (UI 1.5).
 Last revision containing its code can be found [here](https://github.com/knah/VRCMods/tree/c1c21edbb0ce13ef4c12b5ffefe0d9fcc0161f77)

+## Styletor
+This mod allows you to reskin your Quick Menu (and, eventually, main menu and other UI elements) using VRChat's new UI Styling system.

+**Important note:** VRChat's UI Style system is currently not released for general use, and, as such, may change at any moment without notice.
+In practical terms this means that UI styles made for this mod can break on updates easily and frequently.
+Custom UI styles (both user-provided and world-provided) are planned for UI 2.5 update.
+Pray that neither of those will be a VRC+ feature, because you know how that goes.

+*Styletor will be back next week with new questionable styling facts*

+**Requires UI Expansion Kit**

+#### Usage (simple):
+ 1. Install the mod and UI Expansion Kit
+ 2. Select "Basic Recolorable Style" in mod settings
+ 3. Adjust colors as you see fit
+ 4. To easily replace QM background:
+    1. Find an image you want.
+Ideally it would be a transparent PNG image with 797x1024 resolution.
+JPEG images are supported too.
+       * A more square aspect ratio for the image might be required - that resolution is based on default style, but the actual menu looks way more square than that.
+Perhaps 1024x1024 would be good?
+    2. Put the image into `UserData/StyletorStyles`, named exactly `background_layer_02_lines` (including image format extension).
+    3. Click "Reload styles from disk" button in mod settings to apply it without restarting.
+ 5. To install custom styles/skins, put them into `UserData/StyletorStyles`.
+Both directory-based skins and ZIP files are supported.
+"Reload styles from disk" button will show them in UI without restarting.

+#### Creating styles
+ * You can export the default style to use as a reference using "Export default VRChat style" button in mod settings
+ * Create a new folder in `UserData/StyletorStyles`, i.e. `UserData/StyletorStyles/my-cool-style`
+ * In that folder, create a file named `info.json`, i.e. `UserData/StyletorStyles/my-cool-style/info.json`.
+This JSON file contains some info about your skin, such as name.
+See [this class](Styletor/Jsons/StyleMetadata.cs) for a description of its format.
+ * If you want to override style properties, create a file named `overrides.vrcss`.
+This file uses the same format as styles in the default skin.
+No, the format is not documented anywhere, just follow the example of default style.
+ * If you want to override images/sprites, place them in same files (and paths) as the default example skin.
+ * You can additionally specify certain sprite properties using an extra JSON file named same as image file with added `.json` extensions, i.e. `background.png.json`.
+The format for this JSON is described in [this file](Styletor/Jsons/SpriteJson.cs)
+ * If you want to make an user-friendly distribution of your style, you can add all contents of your style folder to a ZIP file (so that info.json is in ZIP file root) and distribute that.
+ * Note that you should not redistribute original VRChat assets (as provided by default skin export) due to copyright restrictions.
+ * If you want your style to support user-provided colors, you can use special color placeholders.
+A list of them can be found in [this file](Styletor/Styles/ColorizerManager.cs) (look for `ReplacePlaceholders`)
+ * You can look at example styles in [this folder](Styletor/BundledStyles)

+#### Integration for other mods
+ * Other (GPL-compatible) mods can provide custom styles via [an API](Styletor/API/StyletorApi.cs)
+ * Alternatively, mods can have embedded resources with names ending in `.styletor.zip` for mod-provided styles
+ * For mods that modify Quick Menu, cloning default elements should be sufficient to make them styled (as long as you don't delete StyleElement component off them)

+#### Known limitations
+ * It takes a bit of time to apply QM style after opening it for the first time.
+This is due to VRChat only initializing styles when the menu is opened for the first time, and the mod having to do a bit of work on top of that.
+ * Main menu is not currently recolored.
+It doesn't use the style system, although I'm looking into applying styles to it too before UI 2.0 update (which would make this menu styleable too).
+ * Action menu is not currently recolored.
+I'll likely add this recoloring as a feature eventually.
+ * UI Expansion Kit is not currently recolored.
+I'm planning to move it to UI style system eventually.
+ * New selectors (the "what to apply this style to" part of stylesheet) can't be added currently.
+Not that it would be useful, but this will likely be supported too, eventually.
+ * If you add new properties to a style, changing to another style without those properties will leave them applied to elements.
+   * This is why the "Default style fixes" mix-in exists - it adds some properties over the default style to make reverting to it work properly
+   * In general, if your skin has issues with reverting to default VRC style, you should also ship a similar "fixes" mix-in style to add missing properties to the default style.
+ * UI sounds (or any other resources other than styles and textures/sprites) can't be overridden.
+This will likely be expanded upon eventually.

+#### Extra credits
+ * Non-readable texture export method was adapted from [UnityExplorer](https://github.com/sinai-dev/UnityExplorer)
+ * Lemon image used on the sample lemon QM background comes from [Twitter Emoji](https://github.com/twitter/twemoji)

 ## True Shader Anticrash
 This mod prevents practically all known shader crashes.
 Note that it can affect how stuff looks as it rewrites shader code to be non-crashy.
 Setting changes require world rejoin to reload shaders.
 ### Partial source code